loyjoy/welcome/documentation/introduction/GET_STARTED.md

 #### Option 1: Copy an existing Experience

-Imagine your colleagues have built an amazing chatbot experience which got your inspired to start your own project.
+Imagine your colleagues have built an amazing chatbot experience which got your inspired to start your project.
 To benefit from their work, you can simply copy their experiences and work on your customizations and modifications with the copy.
 Click on the three dots of the chat experience you wish to copy and select "Copy Experience".

 <p align="center">
   <img src="copy_experience.png" alt="Copy an existing experience" title="Copy an existing experience" width="500"/>